xd515/PUI2016_xd515/HW2_xd515/README.md

-Yao Wang and Zhou Jie gave me a lot of help with this assignment.
+Yao Wang and Zhou Jie gave me a lot of help with assignment 1.
+Cheng Hou and Zhaohong Niu helped me a lot with assignment 3.

 Assignment 1